 I did notice pretty quickly that he could be moody and that he had a temper.
 However, I never took any of his outbursts personally as he always had a slew of “explanations” for his behavior.
 I was the type of person who never let things get to me, so I thought we were pretty well matched.
 If he was having an outburst, I would simply walk away and give him time to cool off.
 Whenever he complained, I tried to fix whatever was vexing him.
 I was convinced that he would have done the same for me if I asked him to.
 Yet, I did notice that he tended to have rather explosive responses to seemingly minor upsets.
 In truth, it didn’t take much at all to set him off.
 Initially, the blow ups occurred only occasionally, but over the 6 years we were together they grew increasingly more frequent and violent.

 After we had been dating a few months, I was accepted to a Physician Assistant Program.
 He gave me an ultimatum that we either get engaged or move in together.
 I was not ready to be engaged, so I agreed to move in.
 I attributed his rush to the fact that he was older and in a hurry to settle down.
 Although we lived together for several years, it was always clear that the house was his and not mine.
 He would complain anytime I brought anything home that we didn’t have space for it.
 I was never allowed to bring in any of the furniture that my parents had saved for me (they eventually gave it away to his brothers).
 I wasn’t able to redecorate in any way, shape, or form.
 The only area of the house that I was allowed to change was the yard.
-He let me put in a few flower gardens, which then caused him to meltdown about me “taking over the entire yard”.
+He let me put in a few flower gardens, which then caused him to have an absolute meltdown about me “taking over the entire yard”.

 He never had me help with any of the bills, but I was expected to clean, buy groceries, cook, do laundry, take care of his cat, mow the lawn, and help with any home improvement projects.
 He would often leave a mess all over the house and then rant and rave about what a pig sty we lived in (truthfully, he would often have tantrums over anything simple to remedy rather than take care of it himself- something that seemed like a tremendous waste of energy to me).
 While he would say he wanted me to feel welcome, he never actually acted like it.
 He would turn his nose up at my cooking and insist the food tasted like “there are chemicals in it”.
 In one instance, I made him brownies.
 After he refused to eat them, I let my mother take them.
 My mom then happened to serve them while we were visiting, and he told her about how delicious they were and terrible mine were.
 Then he became irate when we laughed to each other as if we had been conspiring against him the entire time.